 DinnerTime is focused on screen time, letting parents like you dictate how much time your kids spend online and add in breaks.

-If you’ve got an iPhone, have a quick search on the App Store and you’ll see hundreds of apps designed to help you keep an eye on what your kid is doing online.
+If you’ve got an iPhone, have a quick search on the App Store and you’ll see hundreds of apps designed to help you keep an eye on what your children are doing online.
 These are some of the most popular:

 OurPact lets you set time limits so your child doesn’t spend their every waking non-school hour staring at a screen.

-Screen Time Parental Control gives you the power to decide when kids will go to sleep and take a break from their phone.
+Screen Time Parental Control gives you the power to decide when kids take a break from their phone.
 You can block all apps at lights-out or shut them down remotely whenever you need to.

 Net Nanny is one of the most popular parent monitoring systems, but you have to pay for the privilege.
-It’s a great option if you have more than one kid to keep an eye on – and cash to splash on an answer to their tech addiction.
+It’s the perfect option if you’ve got more than one kid to keep an eye on.

 How to set up family accounts and sharing options